 A mirror to the Festival’s organic, unfettered, story-driven experience, On Story provides high quality, inspirational and educational free content for any and all.
 It embodies the heart and soul of the on-the-ground programming, sharing AFF’s values and personality with the world at large.

 One of the original initiatives of the On Story Project, AFF launched the 30-minute On Story television show in 2011 on PBS-affiliate station, KLRU.
-The show harvests footage from AFF’s 26 years of recorded events as a way to examine the art and craft of storytelling.
+The show harvests footage from AFF’s 27 years of recorded events as a way to examine the art and craft of storytelling.
 Initially a local program, the show was swiftly picked up by stations nationwide due to its engaging creative content and an untouched market, hungry for a deeper exploration of storytelling.
-As of 2019, On Story has a presence in 86% of PBS affiliated markets nationwide, include major cities such as Boston, Chicago, Dallas, Houston, Los Angeles, Miami, New Orleans, New York, Philadelphia, Portland, San Francisco, St. Louis, and Washington DC.
+As of 2020, On Story has a presence in 86% of PBS affiliated markets nationwide, include major cities such as Boston, Chicago, Dallas, Houston, Los Angeles, New Orleans, New York, Philadelphia, Portland, San Francisco, St. Louis, and Washington DC.